 Vegetarians often don’t eat a lot of fat, and many have lower cholesterol than meat-eaters do .
 Fat is a cornerstone of the Bulletproof Diet, and even the American Heart Association has stated that cholesterol is not the enemy doctors and nutritionists make it out to be.
 Make sure you get plenty of high-quality fat and cholesterol.
 Here are a few good sources:

 - Egg yolks are high in cholesterol and fat and egg whites are a great source of protein.
 To maximize the nutrients you get from eggs, cook your whites (cooking makes egg protein more absorbable) and keep the yolk raw.
 Soft-boiled or sunny-side up eggs are solid choices.
 Again, always go for pasture-raised eggs.

-- Grass-fed butter is chock-full of saturated fat, cholesterol, butyrate, CLA, carotene, and vitamins A, K2, E, and D (many vegetarians are vitamin D deficient; even if you eat butter, consider supplementing with 1000 iu/25 lbs. body weight).
+- Grass-fed butter contains saturated fat, cholesterol, butyrate, CLA, carotene and omega-3 fats.
 Throw it on all those veggies you eat!

 - Raw nuts are full of fat too.
 Just don’t overdo it – they have a significant amount of omega-6.

 4) Tweak your supplements

 In addition to krill or fish oil, a couple other supplements are especially important for vegetarians: